AmaraFinance/maralink-node/README.md

 # Maralink-node

-The Maralink is a cross-chain bridge protocol.This is the code for node version.
+The Maralink is a cross-chain bridge protocol.This is the code for NodeJs version.

 # Contributing